Skip to main content

 Learning from the Bhutanese-Nepalese Refugee Community in Syracuse, New York

-My name is Nishal Basnet, and I am a rising Junior at St. Lawrence University.
-I am majoring in sociology and minoring in public health.
-I am also Ronald E. McNair Scholar, Collegiate Science and Technology Entry Program (CSTEP) scholar, and the Arthur O. Eve Higher Education Opportunity Program scholar.
-My interest is in social work, focusing on immigrants' and refugees' welfare in the United States.
-My goal is to get a Doctorate in clinical social work.
-I am interested in research opportunities on public policy and public health of the refugee and immigrant population.
+My name is Nishal Basnet, and I am a senior at St. Lawrence University.
+I am Ronald E. McNair Scholar, a Collegiate Science and Technology Entry Program (CSTEP) scholar, and the Arthur O. Eve Higher Education Opportunity Program scholar.
+I am majoring in Sociology, Business, & Economics and am interested...

 Advisor